sage-code/eve/manual/structure.md

 ## Globals

-Globals are declared in first module region, with zero space indentation:
+Globals are declared in first package region, with zero space indentation:

 **declare**